Asem-001/Music-SQL-Database-Analysis/README.md

 # Music-SQL-Database-Analysis

-this is small data analysis project using SQL
+this is small data analysis project using SQL I used SQLite in this project

 this analysis consist of 4 questions and I used queries to answer them then I got the data to make visuals about it